ktomk/pipelines/README.md

 * **Default Image**: The pipelines command uses the default image like Bitbucket Pipelines does.
-Get started out of the box, but keep in mind it has roughly 2 GB.
+Get started out of the box, but keep in mind it has roughly 2 GB ("`atlassian/default-image:latest`").

 * **Pipelines inside Pipeline**: As a special feature and by default pipelines mounts the docker socket into each container